SuperOfficeDocs/superoffice-docs/release-notes/mobile/index.md

 uid: news-mobile-crm
 title: New and improved mobile
 description: Release notes.
 What's new in SuperOffice mobile CRM
-keywords: mobile, CallerID, notification, request, ticket, quote, custom task, new button, SharePoint, filter, dashboard
+keywords: mobile, CallerID, notification, request, ticket, quote, custom task, new button, SharePoint, filter, dashboard, follow-up
-author: SuperOffice AS – Research and Development so.date: 04.30.2024
+author: SuperOffice AS – Research and Development so.date: 05.15.2024
 so.version.mobile: 10.2
 so.topic: reference
 so.client: mobile